-He should report in: if he’s lucky, it won’t take long to brief the Master and recommend against his hiring out with Arvel.
-They may already know, if word got back to the school that the caravan delivered its goods to the warehouse and brigands to the Fetchers; the Master must assume or guess the rest.
+He should first report in.
+Word may have arrived, given Rajad’s fleet-winged gossip, that the caravan delivered intended goods to the warehouse and surplus brigands to the Fetchers; the Master must assume or guess the rest.
 Why not get this last horror over with?
-Instead, because the past weeks proved logic a fickle companion, Darius Liviu crosses Cutter Street four buildings short of the school, limping up the steps to the black-doored-and-awninged three-story house looming between an apothecary on one side and a coalition of notaries on the other.
-This time of day, that pleasant, mild space between spring’s late afternoon and early evening, the door opens on a woman of middling years, clad in plain trousers and shirt while strumming an oud.
+Instead, because the past weeks proved logic a fickle companion, Darius Liviu crosses Cutter Street four buildings short of the school.
+He limps, grunting, up the steps to the black-doored-and-awninged building looming between an apothecary on one side and a coalition of notaries on the other.
+This time of day—that pleasant, mild space between spring’s late afternoon and early evening—the front door is shut, muffling the sounds of an oud strummed in the foyer.

-Darius knocks weeks of dust off his boot heels, struggling against a moment of dizziness inspired by the pain above his knee, and crosses the threshold, his saddlebags slung over one shoulder.
-He can’t remember the names of all the Ravens’ musicians, but they’re kind enough.
+Darius knocks weeks of dust off his boot heels, breathing hard against a moment of dizziness, and crosses the threshold, his saddlebags slung over one shoulder.
+The names of the Ravens’ musicians forever escape him, but they’re kind enough.
 “Um.”
-He leans against the doorframe, trying to take the weight off his right leg.
+He leans against the doorframe, taking the weight off his right leg.
 “Are Akash and Ila, uh, working tonight?”

 “You’re bleeding.”
-She shakes her head and raises her voice.
-“Mair!
+She shakes her head, raising her voice: “Mair!
 Guess who’s here bleeding on your doorstep!
 Guess!”

 “Most of the time I’m not bleeding.”

-Her pained look tells Darius that it doesn’t matter how many times he’s entered the brothel whole and hale: he’ll always be defined by the first time.
+Her pained look tells Darius that it doesn’t matter how many times he’s entered the brothel whole and hale: he’ll always be defined by the first.

-He didn’t choose that, he wants to say; he didn’t choose those first wounds any more than he chose the gash seeping through his bandages and staining his last pair of untorn trousers.
-The streaks marking his left shirt sleeve, yes, in the sense that Darius chose to learn the magical art that provoked them and chose to slice a blade over his skin in order to work said craft, but that’s scarce but a few cuts.
-If he angles his arm right, they’re not visible.
-The rest of it, though?
+I didn’t choose that, he wants to say.
+He didn’t choose those first wounds any more than he chose the gash seeping through his bandages to stain his last pair of untorn trousers.
+The streaks marking his sleeve, yes: Darius agreed to learn the magical art that provoked them, and he decided to slice a blade over his skin to work said craft, but that’s scarce but a few cuts.
+If he angles his arm, they aren’t visible.
+The rest, though?
 He didn’t ask to be the odd man cursed with the near-magical gift of provoking bullies’ aggression.
-He didn’t ask the Master to save Darius and his magic for the most dangerous jobs.
-He won that dubious, albeit better paid, advantage by surviving seven years of mishaps and misadventures forced upon him by others.
+He didn’t ask the Master to save Darius and his magic for dangerous jobs.
+He won that dubious, albeit better paid, advantage by surviving seven years of the mishaps and misadventures others forced upon him.

-He chooses to stay at the school, he supposes, but where else can he go?
+He chooses to stay at the school, perhaps, but is it truly a choice given his debts?

-“I don’t like when you do the saying things by looking,” he says, drumming his fingers against the leather of his bags in his frustration.
+“I don’t like when you do the saying things by looking,” he says at length, drumming his fingers against his bags in frustration.
 “I can’t answer that as pithily.”

 She raises bushy eyebrows.
 “Pithily?”

 Mair saves him from echoing a thesaurus as she sweeps down the hallway, her head high.
-She wears a plain black shift-like gown and a grey lace shawl knotted over her bare, muscular brown arms, clothing Darius associates most with storybook images of prim aunts.
-Age, looks or lack of height do nothing to soften a sense of a woman who can hold court garbed in a hessian sack.
+A black shift-like gown and a grey lace shawl knotted over her brown, muscular arms should make Darius think of prim, sharp-glanced aunts in storybooks … or his own family.
+Age, looks and lack of height, however, don’t soften the elegance of a woman who can hold court garbed in a hessian sack.
 She isn’t pretty; her features lack the evenness and delicacy Malvadans regard as desirable.
-The only reasonable explanation, Darius concludes, is that Mair desires people to find her compelling and ordered the universe to oblige.
-She surrounds herself with cultivated shapes of beauty in her employees, but the plain, grey-haired woman with a touch of red scaling her cheeks and hands fears no contrast: she draws all eyes, and never has Darius heard it said she shouldn’t.
+The only reasonable explanation, Darius concludes, is that Mair desires people to find her compelling and the universe obliges.
+She surrounds herself with more-traditional shapes of beauty in her Ravens, but the plain, grey-haired woman with a touch of red scaling her cheeks and hands fears no contrast: she draws all eyes.

-“Dari’s bleeding again,” the musician says as Mair’s eyes leap straight to Darius’s knee.
+“Dari’s bleeding again,” the musician says as Mair’s glance leaps to Darius’s knee.
 “Again.
 Don’t make him remove his boots.
 He looked like he nearly fainted just scraping them off.”

 The bench-lined foyer holds an array of wooden shelves and boxes scented with herbal sachets: storage for boots, shoes and sandals.
-Mair spent too much money on her carpets and rugs—including the borrowing of a magician to embroider dirt-resistant spells into the edges and undersides—to let her clients risk ruining them with street-soiled footwear.
-Or so she says when asked, but even Darius realises this isn’t about caution and more about the feel of the carpet underfoot, the deliberate discarding of external trappings.
+Mair’s carpets and rugs—including the borrowing of the Master’s magician to embroider dirt-resistant spells into the edges and undersides—are too costly to let clients ruin them with street-soiled footwear.
+Or so she says when asked, but even Darius realises this as less about caution than the feel of the carpet underfoot, the deliberate discarding of external trappings.

-The House of the Ravens invites one to revel in abandoning the outside.
+The House of the Ravens invites one to abandon the outside.

-“I didn’t faint,” Darius mutters, giddy enough that he can’t find the energy for more than a token protest.
+“I didn’t faint,” Darius mutters, giddy enough for only token protest.

 “What happened?”
-Mair’s bare feet sink into the plush red rug underfoot, slightly worn here in the foyer yet still as clean as the day Darius knotted the last thread, but she angles her eyes towards the street.
+Mair’s bare feet sink into the red rug underfoot, as clean as the day Darius knotted the last thread, but she angles her eyes towards the street.